CellFateNucOrg/Boost-HiC/README.md

     -m MATRIXFILENAME, --matrixfilename MATRIXFILENAME
     contact map stored in tab separated file as : bin_i / bin_j / counts_ij Only no zero
     values are stored.
-Contact map are symmetric
+Contact map are symmetric.
+Alternatively, you can provide a cooler format file (.cool), in this case no --bedfilename is needed.

     -c CHROMOSOMES [CHROMOSOMES ...], --chromosomes CHROMOSOMES [CHROMOSOMES ...]
     Which chromosomes to boost, otherwise all chromosomes